 Art has never just been reserved for a singular demographic.

 The same is true for pushing women into traditionally male-dominated spheres.
 While there were many barriers to women entering traditionally male career paths for much of human history, women today are mostly free to choose whatever career path they like.
-And yet, in spite of such abundant choice, freedom, and even coercion into "male fields," many women continue to choose traditional feminine career paths like nursing or teaching grade school, and other fields that focus on hospitality and deal with people.
+And yet, in spite of such abundant choice, freedom, and even coercion into "male fields," many women continue to choose traditionally feminine career paths like nursing or teaching grade school and other fields that focus on hospitality and deal with people.

 It's wonderful to create opportunities and paths of access for women into historically "male fields," but we also need to understand that women typically don't gravitate to the same interests as men.
 This is not due to systematic oppression or social conditioning as we are often told, but rather due to inherent differences between men and women that manifest themselves in different interests and needs of fulfillment.

 We often make the mistake of thinking that if we aren't pushing women into male-dominated paths, we aren't empowering them, when in fact true empowerment comes from encouraging young women to seek what brings them joy and fulfillment.
 Truly empowering them means allowing and encouraging them to achieve their own goals and interests, not the goals we think they should have.

 True empowerment comes from encouraging young women to seek what brings them joy and fulfillment.

 I think it's essential to re-frame how we think about diversity and equality and accept more of an "intuitive," "self-selecting" form of diversity that allows for multicultural engagement where interests overlap.
 I think it's great to collaborate and engage with people of different backgrounds, but we can't prioritize quotas and statistics over individual interests and autonomy.

 We've been taught that diversity is a rebuttal to oppression.
 In reality, access and equal opportunity to pursue what interests each individual has is the real rebuttal to oppression.